 Finally, have your home inspected to see if it needs any repairs or renovations before selling it on the market.

-Make sure you are able to provide proof of ownership, which can be done by holding onto a copy of the original receipts.
+Make sure you can provide proof of ownership, which can be done by holding onto a copy of the original receipts.

 Until the mortgage is fully repaid, the lender's title insurance coverage is in effect.
 As long as you or your heirs continue to have a stake in the property, an owner's policy of title insurance remains in effect.